varpushaukka/SAISandbox/README.md

 # Rules

 You can only modify challenge.py from this repository.
-Change the winning team of your choice by changing value of `WINNER` variable using enums defined `TEAMS` (WHITE or BROWN).
+Change the winning team of your choice by changing value of `WINNER` variable using enums defined TEAMS (WHITE or BROWN).

-The run method from chosen team will be run on every loop on the main loop.
+The run method from a chosen team will be run on every loop on the main loop.

 The team that should lose will stay put for the whole game.